Installing Software from Source¶

 To run the configure script, enter ./configure --prefix=$HOME switches, where switches are any additional, space-separated switches the software requires, and press Enter.

 Build the binaries from the source: enter make and press Enter.
-The build will run.
+The build runs.

 This step may take a few minutes to complete.